The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 These kinds of relevant works are described further below.

-Construction in this context can be understood in the same way as it is in the context of the zero-rating for construction services which is described in
+Construction in this context can be understood in the same way as it is in the context of the zero-rating for

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.